Is the copyright holder the same as the author of a work?

 Do I need to obtain permission to copy crown publications?

-As of December of 2010, permission is no longer required to reproduce Government of Canada works, in part or in whole, for personal or non-commercial public purposes or for cost-recovery purposes.
+You do not require permission to reproduce Government of Canada works, in part or in whole, for personal or non-commercial public purposes or for cost-recovery purposes.
 Note; permission is always required if the work is being revised, adapted or translated, even if the purpose is the same as above.
 Adaptation means reproducing the work in different format such as digitizing a print document.

 Some departments and agencies have provided specific contact points to request copyright clearance related to their material.
 For more information and links to specific departments, click on: http://publications.gc.ca/site/eng/ccl/index.html